AmberLee2427/VBMicrolensing/docs/ci.md

 Every job also uploads its full pytest output and exit code as an artifact named `pytest-log-<os>-py<version>-<install-mode>`, so we can diff behaviours between runs or download logs from failing builds.

+`tests/test_vbmicrolensing_expectations.py` now considers `.pyd`, `.dylib`, and `.dll` extensions as part of its discovery routine so the Windows wheel job exercises the CombineCentroids failure mode.

 The workflow exports `VBM_BUILD_STYLE=<install-mode>` before running pytest.
 `tests/test_vbmicrolensing.py::test_parallax_and_orbital_light_curves` relies on